-Each volume in the widely successful Working Americans series focuses on a particular class, gender, type or time period of American history and vividly illustrates what life was like for that group over time.
-Profiles cover a wide range of ethnic groups and span the entire country, providing a thorough examination of the lives of all types of Americans in that particular group.
-Each volume is divided into easy-to-use, decade-long chapters, so readers can quickly locate details on a particular time period.
+Farming & Ranching covers the span of the entire country, providing a thorough examination of the lives of all types of Americans in this business.
+The volume is divided into easy-to-use, decade-long chapters, so readers can quickly locate details on a particular time period.

 Family or Individual Profiles:

 Each chapter highlights 3-4 individuals or families and provides a remarkably personal and realistic look at their lives at home, at work, and in the community.
 The highly readable narrative is supported by hard facts and real-life situations drawn from diaries, private print books, family histories, estate documents, magazine articles, and more.

 Some of the farmers and ranchers covered in this volume include: